MrAndyStorey/shopify-store-keywords/README.md

 ## Packages Used
 We will be using [Progress](https://github.com/verigak/progress) to display the progress of the scrip to the user.
 To install Progress, you should use Python's package installer, pip3.

-On the MacOS CLI you can use this command:
+On the MacOS CLI you can use these commands:
 ```
 pip3 install progress
 ```